MatthijsBrem/wheelchair-design-platform/README.md

 ### Distance

 ### Pressure Sensor
+Four Force Resistive Sensors are used on the seating of the wheelchair.
+The code for each of them follows the following structure.

+    #define PRESSURE_PIN1 A1                                  // Setting up pin to receive voltage PRESSURE 1
+    int value_Pressure_1, prev_value_Pressure_1 = -10000;     // int values (read from analog port, both the current and the previous) int deviationPressure = 0;                                // setting the minimum deviation between the measurements

 ### communication
 Communication with the python code is done through the serial port.
 This means that in arduino the values the sensors measure are printed to the Serial port with an unique identifier in front of them.
 Then the python code reads the serial port of the Raspberry Pi and processes it.
 The example given is from the Pressure sensor.
 To prevent errors it is advisable to first put everything into one string before printing it.